somaij/portfolio-2021/content/work/islamic-forum-of-canada.md

       This final CTA is sitewide where it makes sense.
 ctaTitle: Questions?
 I may have answers!
+ctaBtn: Let's Chat
+cta:
+  ctaTitle: Get in Touch
+  ctaText: Are you looking to do something similar?
+Let's connect.
+I can advise
+    you on how to go about the process.
+  ctaBtn: Send a Message
+seo:
+  seoTitle: IFC - Redesign in Sketch | Jason Somai
+  seoDescription: The Islamic Forum of Canada is a local Mosque that needed a
+    website that could work for them.
+Check out how I've designed their new site to make that happen.
 ctaText: If you'd like to find out more, please get in touch.
-ctaBtn: Let's Chat
 ---